Terry Allen (Real

 Al Kamhi - Newsman

 between 1974 and 1977.
-He now lives in Lakewood, Florida where he's the President
+He now lives in Lakewood, Florida where he's has

 and General Manager of